cudmore/PyMapManager/readme.md

 ## Python API interface

-Python library to open and analyze Map Manager files.
+Python package to open and analyze Map Manager files.

 Please see the <A HREF="http://blog.cudmore.io/PyMapManager">API Documentation</A>.
 We keep another copy at <A HREF="http://pymapmanager.readthedocs.io/en/latest/">API Documentation</A> and a third at <A HREF="http://robertcudmore.org/mapmanager/PyMapManager/docs/">here</A>.